RWS/languagecloud-api-docs/articles/Extensibility/docs/development/UI-App-development-guide.md

     npm run build-dev
     ```

     - The `build` (or `build-dev`) command will create a `my-ui-extension-script.js` file in `Rws.LC.UISampleApp/Resources/frontend/dist/`.
-This is the path you need to use in the [descriptor](../../App-API.v1.json/paths/\~1descriptor/get) for your extension's configuration `scriptPath`, for example `Rws.LC.UISampleApp/Resources/frontend/dist/my-ui-extension-script.js`.
+This is the path you need to use in the [descriptor](../../api/Extensibility-API.v1-fv.html#/operations/descriptor) for your extension's configuration `scriptPath`, for example `Rws.LC.UISampleApp/Resources/frontend/dist/my-ui-extension-script.js`.

     - You can change the `my-ui-extension-script.js` file name by editing
       - the `module.exports`' `output.filename` property in `Rws.LC.UISampleApp/Resources/frontend/webpack.config.js` and
       - the extension's configuration `scriptPath` field.
+      > [!NOTE]
       > If your app is already registered, after changing the extension's configuration `scriptPath` field you need to [update](../appManagement/Updating.md) your app to a new version.

     - Once you have built your new JavaScript file, refresh the Trados browser tab to see your changes.